3rd edition as of August 2022

 It is believed that the presentation of the delusion is primarily related to the social, emotional, educational, and cultural background of the individual (Arango & Carpenter, 2010).
 For example, an individual with schizophrenia who comes from a highly religious family is more likely to experience religious delusions (delusions of grandeur) than another type of delusion.

-126.96.36.199.
+184.108.40.206.
 Hallucinations.
-Hallucinations can occur in any of the five senses: hearing (auditory hallucinations), seeing (visual hallucinations), smelling (olfactory hallucinations), touching (tactile hallucinations), and tasting (gustatory hallucinations).
+Hallucinations are “perception-like experiences that occur without an external stimulus” (APA, 2022, pg.
+102).
+They can occur in any of the five senses: hearing (auditory hallucinations), seeing (visual hallucinations), smelling (olfactory hallucinations), touching (tactile hallucinations), and tasting (gustatory hallucinations).
 Additionally, they can occur in a single modality or present across a combination of modalities (e.g., having auditory and visual hallucinations).
 For the most part, individuals recognize that their hallucinations are not real and attempt to engage in normal behavior while simultaneously combating ongoing hallucinations.

-188.8.131.52.
-Disorganized thinking.
-Among the most common cognitive impairments displayed in patients with schizophrenia are disorganized thought, communication, and speech.
+220.127.116.11.
+Disorganized thinking (Speech).
+Among the most common cognitive impairments displayed in patients with schizophrenia are disorganized thoughts, communication, and speech.
 More specifically, thoughts and speech patterns may appear to be circumstantial or tangential.
 For example, patients may give unnecessary details in response to a question before they finally produce the desired response.
 While the question is eventually answered in circumstantial speech patterns, in tangential speech patterns the patient never reaches the point.
-Another common cognitive symptom is speech retardation, where the individual may take a long time before answering a question.
+Another common cognitive symptom is speech incoherence or word salad, where speech is “nearly incomprehensible and resembles receptive aphasia in its linguistic disorganization” (APA, 2022, pg.
+102).
 Derailment, or the illogical connection in a chain of thoughts, is another common type of disorganized thinking.
 Although not always, derailment is often seen in illogicality, or the tendency to provide bizarre explanations for things.

 These types of distorted thought patterns are often related to concrete thinking.
 That is, the individual is focused on one aspect of a concept or thing and neglects all other aspects.
-This type of thinking makes treatment difficult as individuals lack insight into their illness and symptoms (APA, 2013).
+This type of thinking makes treatment difficult as individuals lack insight into their illness and symptoms.

-220.127.116.11.
-Catatonic behavior.
-Catatonic behavior, the decreased or complete lack of reactivity to the environment, is among the most commonly seen disorganized motor behavior in schizophrenia.
-There runs a range of catatonic behaviors from negativism (resistance to instruction); mutism or stupor (complete lack of verbal and motor responses); rigidity (maintaining a rigid or upright posture while resisting efforts to be moved); or posturing (holding odd, awkward postures for long periods; APA, 2013).
+18.104.22.168.
+Disorganized/abnormal motor behavior.
+These symptoms manifest as childlike “silliness” to unpredictable agitation.
+Catatonic behavior, the decreased or complete lack of reactivity to the environment, is among the most commonly seen grossly disorganized motor behavior in schizophrenia.
+There runs a range of catatonic behaviors from negativism (resistance to instruction); mutism or stupor (complete lack of verbal and motor responses); rigidity (maintaining a rigid or upright posture while resisting efforts to be moved); or posturing (holding odd, awkward postures for long periods).
 There is one type of catatonic behavior, catatonic excitement, where the individual experiences hyperactivity of motor behavior, in a seemingly excited or delirious way.
+Other features include repeated stereotyped movements, staring, grimacing, and the echoing of speech (APA, 2022, pg.
+102).

-- Affective flattening – Reduction in emotional expression; reduced display of emotional expression
+- Diminished emotional expression – Reduction in emotional expression; reduced display of emotional expression

 - Alogia – Poverty of speech or speech content